electrachong/electrachong.github.io/about.md

 I'm a recent graduate of Scripps College, a tiny liberal arts women's college, and am pursuing a career in software engineering by attending the first batch of [Holberton School](https://www.holbertonschool.com/), located in San Francisco, CA.

 I like to make things, including but not limited to the activities of crochet, ceramics, batik scarf-dying, and coding.
-I also enjoy watching Cry Plays and cooking recipe videos on youtube, and want to learn lots of languages!
+I also enjoy watching Cry Plays and Asian recipe videos on youtube, and want to learn lots of languages!
 Lastly, but not leastly, I spend a lot of time feeling complicated about politics and my affinity for social justice.
 V●ᴥ●V

 ### I'm a fan of these story-telling mediums:

-Some favorites listed because I can't resist.
+Some favorites listed because I can't resist!

 * sci-fi/fantasy  (Tamora Pierce, Howard L. Myers, David Weber)
 * graphic novels